 Upper Priest Lake Navigation Trail is a 9.8 mile moderately trafficked out and back trail located near Bonners Ferry, Idaho that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail.

 From Nordman, ID turn right toward Reeder Bay and continue north to Beaver Creek Campground.
 Turn into campground entrance and follow signs to trailhead parking.

 Walked to Upper Priest today.
 Great hike and very easy.
 We got to the lake and stepped down to the first beach we saw.
 A boat came down the shore and told us a bear was coming down the trail.
 Sure enough not 20ft. away a large black bear went by. made for a fast walk out.
 Was a beautiful hike.

 Pretty easy trail.
 The lake is beautiful when you get to it.
 We backpacked and camped 2.7 miles in at Navigation campground.

 The hike was easy except for the Forrest fires in the area making breathing difficult.
 The lake was beautiful.
 I'm sure itnwouldnhave been gorgeous if it weren't tainted by smoke.
 The tra signs say 3 and 6 miles to the two different camp sites.
 We had a GPS with us and Ploughboh was 2.7

 And Navigation was 5.
 Would like to go back in a clear day.

 nice trail, i did it a few years ago

 Pretty and easy trail to Upper Priest.
 Nothing spectacular but a nice trail all the same.